-Councillor Lewis Herbert, the CGP executive board chairman says, “We must .. improve people’s journeys, tackle traffic congestion, clean up the air we breath and reduce emissions that are a major contributor to climate change.”
+Councillor Lewis Herbert, the CGP executive board chairman says, “We must .. improve people’s journeys, tackle traffic congestion, clean up the air we breathe and reduce emissions that are a major contributor to climate change.”

-During my interview I finish by saying: “Cambridge is a small city that is suffering under the weight of the transport.
+During my interview, I finish by saying: “Cambridge is a small city that is suffering under the weight of the transport.
 As we all now see the need to reflect on how our actions impact others on issues like plastic pollution and carbon emissions, we need to reflect and act differently to take responsibility for how we get around.
 Using services such as scuseme that encourages and supports businesses within our communities will help to keep down the cost of lengthy journeys.”

 A Citizen’s Assembly in autumn 2019 will consider evidence about how to reduce congestion and better support public transport to improve people’s daily journeys.